 Please adhere to the following instructions to ensure your child has a smooth recovery.

 The best treatment is to keep the wound clean and dry.
 No ointments or creams should be used.
 Sponge baths are allowed, but the pacemaker site should be kept dry.
-Two weeks after the procedure, your child will be allowed to shower.
+If your child is allowed to shower, the surgical area should be kept away from the shower head and the incision should not be allowed to get soaked.

 Although your child will be given antibiotics during and after the procedure, it is important to watch for signs of infection.
 These signs include redness, swelling, increased pain, drainage or fever.
 If these occur, please notify your child's doctor immediately.

-Inform your child's doctors and dentist that he or she has a pacemaker.
+Inform your child's doctors and dentist about the pacemaker.

 Microwave ovens and other appliances that are in good repair will not interfere with your child's pacemaker.
 Computers, hair dryers, power tools, radios, televisions, stereos, electric blankets and cars also won't interfere with a pacemaker.